Mark Samaranayake: Career

 At the age of 14, the college held an open singing competition, where Mark became the winner and Laddie became the runner-up.
 After school, Mark worked as an assistant agricultural inspector in the Army.
 During this period in 1945, he met Laddie by accident in Pettah.
 Laddie invited Mark to join in his stage drama.
-He accepted the offer and went to the Arcadian Drama Club in Borella and acted in the play Mathabhedaya.
-After that, Mark also formed the Drama Society called 'Lunuwila Victory' in 1946 and produced three stage plays: Andha Aalaya, Wasanawa and Aladdin.
-He later produced a play called Riyadura, co-starring Josephine Jayalath, who was the elder sister of popular actress Florida Jayalath.
+He accepted the offer, went to the Arcadian Drama Club in Borella, and acted in the play Mathabhedaya.
+After that, Mark also formed the Drama Society called 'Lunuwila Victory' in 1946 and produced three stage plays: Andha Aalaya, Wasanawa, and Aladdin.
+He later made a play called Riyadura, co-starring Josephine Jayalath, the elder sister of popular actress Florida Jayalath.

-When the play Riyadura was performed in Negombo, famous artist Rukmani Devi and Eddie Jayamanne of the then Minerva Drama Troupe participated to watch the play.
+When the play Riyadura was performed in Negombo, famous artists Rukmani Devi and Eddie Jayamanne of the then Minerva Drama Troupe participated in watching the play.
 Later in the day, he was invited to meet Eddie and Rukmani at their home in Bolavalana.
 Then, Eddie introduced Mark to filmmaker B. A. W. Jayamanne.
 Jayamanne casts Mark as the school inspector in his 1948 film Kapati Arakshakaya.

 After the success of the film, he was selected for many films.
-In 1949, he played Rukmani's 'evil husband' in the film Peralena Iranama.
-Then he became the 'Hetti' in Weradunu Kurumanama (1948) and 'carpenter' in Perakadoru Bena in 1955.
-Then his notable acting came as an arrogant woman as a 'cunning magician' in the film Ahankara Sthree and as 'Buddhi' in the film Matalan in 1955.
-In 1956, he made his most dramatic character of 'Inspector Jayasinghe' in the film Duppathage Duka.
-In the film, his friend Laddie acted as main antagonist 'Baladeva' and his wife Pearl as 'Baladeva's sister'.
+In 1949, he played Rukmani's 'evil husband' in Peralena Iranama.
+Then, he became the 'Hetti' in Weradunu Kurumanama (1948) and 'carpenter' in Perakadoru Bena in 1955.
+Then, his notable acting came as an arrogant woman, a 'cunning magician' in Ahankara Sthree, and Buddhi in Matalan in 1955.
+In 1956, he made his most dramatic character 'Inspector Jayasinghe' in the film Duppathage Duka.
+In the film, his friend Laddie acts as the main antagonist 'Baladeva' and his wife, Pearl, as 'Baladeva's sister.'
 His acting in the film is rated as one of the best earliest performances in Sinhala cinema.

-In his last years, he played several characters of an elderly father in the film such as Thushara, Sahanaya, Me Desa Kumatada and Aege Adara Kathawa.
-As an assistant director, he was involved in the films Siriyalatha, Daivayogaya, and Magul Poruwa.
-His portrayal of the elderly ascetic 'Ruchika' in the film Daivayogaya was critically acclaimed.
+In his last years, he played several characters of an elderly father in film such as Thushara, Sahanaya, Me Desa Kumatada, and Aege Adara Kathawa.
+As an assistant director, he was involved in Siriyalatha, Daivayogaya, and Magul Poruwa films.
+His portrayal of the elderly ascetic 'Ruchika' in Daivayogaya was critically acclaimed.
 He last acted in the film Viyaru Minisa in 1992.
-Later in 1997, he was honored with "Swarna Jayanthi" Award for his contribution to Sinhala cinema at the 11th Presidential Award.
+Later, in 1997, he was honored with the "Swarna Jayanthi" Award for contributing to Sinhala cinema at the 11th Presidential Award.